Puzzling the 120-cell: The --cell

 Expanding the product $f f'$ and applying \refeqn{Trig2}, we find the real part of $(q^{-1}) \cdot q'$ is also equal to $\cos \pi/5$.
-Since the twisted action of $p$ permutes $q, q', q''$ cyclically, deduce that $1, q, q', q''$ are the vertices of a regular spherical tetrahedron, $T$.
-Let $t = \centerpt(T)$ be the spherical center - the radial projection of the Euclidean center of $T$.
+Since the twisted action by $p$ permutes $q$, $q'$, and $q''$ cyclically, deduce that $1$, $q$, $q'$, and $q''$ are the vertices of a regular spherical tetrahedron, $T$.
+Let $t = \centerpt(T)$ be the spherical centre of $T$ -- the radial projection of the Euclidean centre of $T$.
 It follows that $t$ is a vertex of $U$.
 We claim $t$ is the point of $U$ closest to $p$.
 Note the real part of $t$ is $\frac{1}{2} \sqrt{1 + 3 \cos\pi/5}$.
-Since this is greater than $\cos \pi/6$ deduce that $S(p)$ does not cut $t$ off of $U$, and thus $S(p)$ misses $U$, as desired.
-We leave the analysis of the other point of $\calD^*$ as exercises.
-This proves the claim. \end{proof} This completes the proof of \reflem{Voronoi}. \end{proof}
+Since this is greater than $\cos \pi/6$ deduce that $\Sphere(p)$ does not cut $t$ off of $U$.
+Thus $\Sphere(p)$ misses $U$, as desired. \end{proof} This completes the proof of \reflem{Voronoi}. \end{proof}

 \begin{definition} The \emph{$120$--cell} $C$ is the convex hull, taken in $\HH$, of the vertices of $\calT_{120}$. \end{definition}

 This completes the construction of the $120$--cell.

 \begin{theorem} The $120$--cell $C$ is a regular polytope. \end{theorem}